7 Things to Do in the New Forest

 If you’re one of those people who go from stressed to calm in seconds if someone simply puts you in front of some greenery, then Exbury Gardens is your place when looking for things to do in the New Forest.
 Expect 200 acres of woodland, gardens stretching along the fancily named Beaulieu River, daffodil meadows, hydrangea and maple walks, precision-placed sundial gardens, and views over the water to the Isle of Wight.
 Placate any kids in tow with a ride on the steam railway.

 For extra-special dining on some of the New Forest’s best local produce, head to The Pig’s greenhouse restaurant.
 For anything that can’t be grown in the kitchen garden, there’s a 25-mile rule for ingredients, which even the restaurant’s forager has to abide by.
 So the menu changes daily and the chef talks in ‘micro-seasons’, but do expect fare like pizzas from the wood-fired oven outside and local pork.
 Once you’re feeling suitably porcine yourself, head to the former Shepherd’s Hut or Potting Shed (which have been converted into treatment rooms) for a massage or facial.

 The clue’s in the name: Beaulieu is a beauty.
-Set off from your Plum home, The Verderer and get ready to fall for its chocolate box charm.
+Set off from your Plum home and get ready to fall for its chocolate box charm.
 The village high street is lined with postcard-pretty red-brick shops, and the Beaulieu Chocolate Studio with its artisan bars and boxes is a good place to start.
-But Beaulieu is most famous for its National Motor Museum, filled with historical and famous cars like Chitty Chitty Bang Bang.
-Beaulieu’s best bit, though, is the picturesque riverbank – it's a prime picnicking spot – and if you’re feeling daring, rent a canoe for a river jaunt.
+Beaulieu is most famous for its National Motor Museum, filled with historical and famous cars like Chitty Chitty Bang Bang.
+Its best bit, though, is the picturesque riverbank - it's a prime picnicking spot - and if you’re feeling daring, rent a canoe for a river jaunt.